threatwinds/api-docs/auth/index.md

 ThreatWinds supports two primary authentication methods:

-1. **Bearer Token Authentication** - Using an Authorization header with a bearer token
+1. **Bearer Token Authentication:** using an Authorization header with a bearer token
-2. **API Key Authentication** - Using API key and API secret headers
+2. **API Key Authentication:** using API key and API secret headers

 For more details on the authentication flow, see the [Authentication Flow](/auth/flow) page.